Organic butternut

 If you are a regular visitor to my healthy living tips page, you'll be getting plenty of all these phytochemical foods.
 Do not fuss about whether you have enough terpenes in your diet or you will become a health nut like me!

-Or start to suffer from a really quite serious malady called health nut neurosis.
+Or you may begin to suffer from a really quite serious malady called health nut neurosis.

-Butternut are a good way to start; all you need is a compost heap.
+Butternut are a good way to start the new journey to longevity; all you need is a compost heap.

 Organic butternut vs those from a farmyard

-There is no cigar on offer for guessing which of these are organic butternut came from our garden.
-Fudge, the dog loves them too by the way.
+There is no cigar on offer for guessing which of these are the organic butternut that came from our garden.
+Fudge, the dog loves them too by the way; can you see her well camouflaged in the background?

 What is meant by organic food?